 Added by Shane Koelmeyer on June 29, 2016 at 10:00 — No Comments

-Recently in our blog article It’s my prerogative – Employer permitted to stop delegates wearing shirts with union logo we discussed managerial prerogative and the ability for management to direct employees not to wear shirts with a union…Continue
+Recently in our blog article It’s my prerogative – Employer permitted to stop delegates wearing shirts with union logo we discussed managerial prerogative and the ability for management to direct employees not to wear shirts with a union logo on them in…Continue

 Added by Shane Koelmeyer on June 29, 2016 at 9:30 — No Comments

 Performance management is a hot topic; it has been for some time.
 Managers universally want to know what can be done to escalate company performance.
 What are the secrets, shortcuts, and strategies?
 Where do I begin?
-Employers and their managers all want…Continue
+Employers and their managers all…Continue

 Added by Dr Tim Baker on June 28, 2016 at 12:00 — No Comments